Priyanka-Nikam16/Student-Performance-Prediction-Multi-Linear-Regression-/README.md

         - R² Score

 Results
-  - Previous Scores are the most influential factor.
+  - Previous Scores is the most influential factor.
   - Hours Studied also contributes significantly.
   - Extracurricular Activities have minimal impact.
   - The model achieves high accuracy with R² ≈ 0.98.